dsmagicug/msitu/README.md

 ## Basic Usage.
 * Start with setting up the equipment.
 PS.
 Ensure that the base station has a clear view of the sky- For accurate statelite readings.
 * Once both the base station and the rover are communicating, turn on the app.
-* Connect the app to the rover either using Bluetooth or USB and wait untill it indicates that you have an RTK Fix.
+* Connect the app to the rover either using Bluetooth or USB and wait until it indicates that you have an RTK Fix.
 This takes between a few minutes.

 ## How to start project.
 * Create a new project by filling in the necessary fields.